markcassar/TidyDataProject/README.md

 ##Usage

-read in the feature names and the activity labels
+The run_analysis.R code first reads in the files features.txt and lables.txt for the feature names and the activity labels

 read in the "test" data files, combine, and label "Subject_ID" and "Activity ID" columns